mctainsh/Esp32/UM98RTKServer/README.md

 ## Project Overview

-This project enables an TTGO T-Display to act as an RTK server sending RTK corrections to two casters.
-These could be Onocoy, Rtk2Go or RtkDirect.
+This project enables an TTGO T-Display to act as an RTK server sending RTK corrections to up to three casters.
+Examples of these are be Onocoy, Rtk2Go or RtkDirect.

 ### Terms